-Removal/replacement of implants
+Removal/replacement of implants-

-Revision procedures and future removal or replacement of breast implants and the surrounding scar tissue envelope involves a surgical procedure with risks and potential complications.
-The "Secondary" operation is generally less painful, as the pocket has already been made.
-You will have to take at-least a day off work, but most patients return to work in 2-3 days.
-You may have drains in place for the second procedure.
-Costs of secondary procedures are the responsibility of the patient.
+Future removal or replacement of breast implants and the surrounding scar tissue envelope involves a surgical procedure with risks and potential complications.
+The second operation is generally less painful, as the pocket has already been made.
+You will have to take a day off work, but most patients return to work in 2-3 days.
+You will have drains in place for the second procedure.
+These usually remain in place for 2-3 days.
+The current fee to exchange implants is \$1000 per side which will be adjusted yearly for cost of living increases.
+This includes changing implants for any reason, including but not limited to size, symmetry and position.
+The fees for the operating facility and anesthesiologist are separate.

-Warranty Information
+Warranty Information -